 Many exam sessions do not require any advanced registration and will state “walk-ins allowed.”
 Other sessions may require advanced sign up, so check the information closely or contact the VE in charge of the exam session.

-You will need to bring the following items to your exam:
+You will usually need to bring the following items to your exam:

 1. A photo ID such as a state-issued driver’s license.